As seen in Transitions Abroad Magazine July/August 2003

 Give it a try.
 It will change your life in more ways than you can imagine!" said Amanda Weatherford, 18, when asked her advice for other teens considering participating in a youth exchange program.
 Weatherford recently spent an academic year as a Rotary Youth Exchange student in Thailand.

-Each year Rotary clubs worldwide sponsor thousands of students from more than 82 countries in short-termseveral days to several weeksand long-term exchange programsusually an academic year.
+Each year 34,000+ Rotary clubs worldwide sponsor thousands of visitors in 200+ countries.
+The clubs operate both in short-termseveral days to several weeksand long-term exchange programsusually an academic year.

 Weatherford, a high-school graduate from Texas, said she chose a long-term program because, "I wanted to actually live as the people do and go to school just like a normal person of that country."

 Carey Wickham, 16, who, like Weatherford, was also a Rotary Youth Exchange student in Thailand, echoed Weatherfords sentiment about the choice of a long-term program over a short-term program.
 "I figured that a short-term exchange would only give me a brief glimpse of the cultural aspects of another country, whereas a year would give me enough time to try to understand it as well as achieve a better grasp of the language," she explained.